stephenslab/smashr/README.md

    install_github("stephenslab/smashr")
    ```

+   The `install_github` call should also install any missing packages
+   that are required for smashr to work.

-2. Load the smashr package, and run the smashr demo.
+2. Load the smashr package, and run the smashr demo illustrating the
+   "smash" function for Gaussian and Poisson denoising in a toy data
+   set:

    ```R
    library(smashr)